hackclub/blot/README.md

 # You Ship, We Ship

 At Hack Club we're reimagining a new type of public education for technology.
-We belive people learn best by creating things they care about and sharing them with others.
+We believe people learn best by creating things they care about and sharing them with others.
 We build open source creative tools with young people all around the world.
-These tools are gateways to new subjects in technology like [embedded](https://sprig.hackclub.com) [systems](https://onboard.hackclub.com) or digital fabrication robotics.
+These tools are gateways to new subjects in technology like [embedded systems](https://sprig.hackclub.com), [circuits](https://onboard.hackclub.com) or digital fabrication robotics.
 When teenagers build things with our tools we send them more creative materials for free.

 Our goal is to build a new type of library online that offers learners not just media to consume but tools to create.
 And it is free and open source to all.
 We're just getting started...